strangeprogrammer/CodeTutorials/README.md

 Next, refer to the invocation of **buildimages.sh** in **/var/www/html/CodeTutorials/djangobox/src/docker/docker_wrapper/README.md** for information on setting up the Docker containers.

+Make sure that you start the **docker.service** and **docker.socket** services.
+For Ubuntu and other systems that use **systemd**, you can use the following command:

+	sudo systemctl start docker.service docker.socket

 Once all the above instructions have been completed, you can run the following for development:

 	./manage.py runserver